-Good evening Twistlies,
+Good evening lovelies,

 I Mean..
 Really?!

 “You could probably have a few shrimp in there”, I turned my nose up at the idea.
 Shrimp?!
-I didn’t want shrimp; I wanted fish!
+I didn’t want shrimp, I wanted fish!

 Larger tank purchased and half a dozen <Endlers Livebearers introduced, I was aware of leftover food waste building up on the bottom.
-I asked the wonderful people over on the FIshlore forum for their advice, and once again, many people recommended shrimp.
+I asked the wonderful people over on the FIshlore forum for their advice and once again, a lot of people recommended shrimp.
 Shrimp.
+I was not sold.

-Many aquarists call shrimp the “clean up crew”, and it’s not hard to see why.
+A lot of aquarists call shrimp the “clean up crew”, and it’s not hard to see why.
 What the fish don’t eat, the shrimp will.
 I lost two shrimp by overfeeding my Endlers.
 Not because my fish ate themselves to death and thus poisoned the water, but my shrimp couldn’t handle so much food.
-No matter how much my Endlers beg for more food now, they get a tiny bit of food, once a day, maximum.
+No matter how much my Endlers beg for more food now, they get a tiny bit of food, once day, maximum.
 My poor cherry shrimp can’t handle what gets left!

 The Advantages Of Shrimp In Your Aquarium